ICD-10-CM Diagnosis Codes

 0940 - Other Therapeutic Services - General Classification

-Note: HCPCS code J0775 represents the use of Xiaflex® on day 1 of treatment.
+Note: For Dupuytren's contracture, HCPCS code J0775 represents the use of Xiaflex® on day 1 of treatment.
 CPT code 20527 represents the injection of the cord on day 1 of treatment and CPT code 26341 represents the stretching of the cord on day 2 of treatment.
-Please see the attached coding guideline for a more detailed discussion on the appropiate billing of these codes.
+Please see the attached coding guideline for a more detailed discussion on the appropiate billing of codes for Peyronie’s disease and Dupuytren’s contracture.
 20527 26341 J0775

 Any diagnosis codes not listed under ICD-9 codes that support medical necessity.